Jonathon-Fleming/ToxPi-GIS/README.md

 4. Obtain the shareable web link for the hosted layer from ArcGIS Online, which anyone can use to view the layer.

 **Script Instructions(Path 1):**
-Description: Use the script to produce
+Description: Use the script to automatically produce predesigned feature layers containing interactive ToxPi features using the output of the ToxPi GUI as input.
 Steps to run from windows command prompt:
 * Access environment using command:
   * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"